 The RB (Representative body) meets once a year at the ARM (Annual Representative Meeting), and is the BMA’s main policy-making function.

 When a motion is passed by the RB, it becomes BMA policy.

 - elect representatives to roles and committees

 - propose changes to BMA articles and by-laws.

-It consists of representatives from all divisions and branches of practice, regional and national committees, and is governed by BMA articles and by-laws.
+It consists of representatives from all divisions and branches of practice, regional and national councils, and is governed by BMA articles and by-laws.

 Motions passed at the ARM are handed to council to either implement or pass to another part of the BMA, such as a branch of practice committee, to implement.

 Branch of practice committees represent all doctors in the UK – whether they are BMA members or not – to governments, national assemblies and organisations including royal colleges and education bodies.

 They are officially recognised in national negotiations for NHS doctors, and by the DDRB.